Combined analysis of the data on cross sections and spin density matrix elements for $K^*\Sigma$ photoproduction reactions: Results and discussion

 In Table~\ref{Table:para}, we present the fitting values of all the adjustable parameters.
 The two fits are named as model I and model II, respectively.
 Here, the uncertainties in the resulting parameters arise from the uncertainties (error bars) associated with the fitted data points.
 For $\gamma p\to K^{*0}\Sigma^+$, the PDG \cite{PDG:2024} value of the partial decay width $\Gamma_{\Sigma^{*+} \to \Sigma^{+} \gamma}$ is used to constrain the electromagnetic couplings $g^{(1)}_{\Sigma^{*+} \Sigma^{+} \gamma}$ and $g^{(2)}_{\Sigma^{*+} \Sigma^{+} \gamma}$, and we treat their ratio $g^{(2)}_{\Sigma^{*+} \Sigma^{+} \gamma}/g^{(1)}_{\Sigma^{*+} \Sigma^{+} \gamma}$ as a fitting parameter in practice.
 For $\gamma p \to K^{*+}\Sigma^0$, as no electromagnetic decay information for $\Sigma^{*0}$ is available, both $g^{(1)}_{\Sigma^{*0} \Sigma^{0} \gamma}$ and $g^{(2)}_{\Sigma^{*0} \Sigma^{0} \gamma}$ are treated as fitting parameters.

 Focusing on the cutoff masses of the non-resonant terms in the two models, we observe that most of the fitting values are very close, except for the cutoffs of the $s$-channel $N$ exchange and the $t$-channel $\kappa$ exchange.
 The relatively large difference in the cutoffs of $N$ exchange has little effect on the models, because the contributions from $N$ exchange are minimal in both models.
 However, for the $t$-channel $\kappa$ exchange, there is a significant difference: with a cutoff value of $1800$ MeV in model II, the $\kappa$ exchange contributes significantly, whereas with a cutoff value of $1000$ MeV in model I, its contribution is nearly negligible.
 This constitutes a fundamental difference between the two models. $M_R$, $\Gamma_R$, and $\Lambda_R$ denote the resonance mass, width, and cutoff mass, respectively.
 The asterisks ($\ast \ast$$\ast$) following the resonance name indicate the overall status of the resonance as evaluated in the most recent review by the PDG \cite{PDG:2024}.
 The numbers in brackets below the resonance mass, width, and helicity amplitudes are the corresponding values estimated by the PDG. $A_{1/2}$ and $A_{3/2}$ stand for the helicity amplitudes for the resonance radiative decay to $\gamma p$.
 For the four-star resonance $\Delta(1905)5/2^+$, in Ref.~\cite{Wang:2018}, we used the averaged values from the PDG for its mass, width, and helicity amplitudes.
 However, for the two models in this work, we fit the parameters within the recommended value ranges from the PDG for these three parameters.
+The fitted mass of the $\Delta(1905)5/2^+$ resonance is found to lie at the boundary of the PDG range, indicating that the present data do not strongly constrain this parameter.
+We have examined the effect of releasing the PDG constraint on its mass and find that the fitted value can shift away from the PDG interval, with only a marginal improvement in the description of the data.
+This suggests that the available data are not sufficiently sensitive to determine the mass of $\Delta(1905)5/2^+$ precisely.

+The $\Delta(1905)5/2^+$ resonance is known to predominantly decay into non-strange channels according to the PDG, and no explicit information on its decay into the $K^*\Sigma$ channel is currently available.
+Note that the threshold for $K^*\Sigma$ production is about $2082$ MeV, which is significantly higher than the mass of the $\Delta(1905)5/2^+$ resonance.
+Therefore, the contribution of $\Delta(1905)5/2^+$ to the present reaction arises mainly from off-shell effects.
+This is the reason why its on-shell decay properties listed by the PDG contain no information on the $K^*\Sigma$ channel.
+The importance of the $\Delta(1905)5/2^+$ resonance in the present analysis should be understood as a dynamical effect, rather than as evidence for a large decay branching ratio.